kliem/KPartiteKClique/README.md

 This should just build fine using `g++` and probably also with other compilers.

-About 25 percent performance gain can achieved using build in popcount.
+About 25 percent performance gain can achieved using built-in popcount.
 To use it, you can compile with `-mpopcnt` or `-march=native`.
 The first will lead to illegal instructions, if not available.
 The second is safe, if the compiler supports it.